robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 test suite's tag statistics.
 They will be shown when they are explicitly included via the `--tagstatinclude 'robot:*'` command line option.

+As of RobotFramework 5.0, new reserved tags include `robot:skip`, `robot:skip-on-failure` and `robot:exclude`.

 Test setup and teardown
 -----------------------